mikkelamstrup/Mission-Space-Lab/readMe.txt

 ---

 ## How to Run the Programs
-1. Ensure Python 3.x is installed on your system.
+1. Ensure Python 3.xx is installed on your system.
 2. Open a terminal or command prompt.
 3. Navigate to the directory containing the scripts.
-4. Run the desired script
+4. Run the desired script using the command "python scriptnavn.py"
+   - Note on mac use the command "python scriptnavn.py"

 ---